Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 But that is very inconvenient for the customer because they need to know which specific product and they need to add it to the cart themselves.

 It also isn’t great for the store owner since they can’t also restrict it so that it only applies when a specific product is in the cart.
-Or whether the user is logged in/out, or whether they’re a guest or not, or whether they’ve purchased a particular product in the past.
+Or whether the user is logged in/out, whether they’re a guest or not, or whether they’ve purchased a particular product in the past.

-In short, it’s too restrictive to actually use in a real-life store scenario.
+In short, it’s too restrictive to use in a real-life store scenario.
 So, what is the solution?

 If WooCommerce can’t provide this feature natively, what is the solution?